sebastian9654/MobileAppProject/README.md

 # Veggie Venture

+This app was created for our Fall 2023 Mobile App Developmnt Final Project.
 Welcome to our Plant-Based Food App project repository!
 This app is developed as part of a mobile app development class to cater to users following plant-based diets.
 This README file aims to provide an overview of the project, its functionalities, and the team involved.

 ## Team Members